 f)There may be a whole host of different legal entities that enjoy ownership or control rights in relation to which it may be practically impossible to identify all the natural persons.
 Examples are pension funds, unit trusts and collective investment schemes.

 In this regard, there is need for companies to assess the impact of the beneficial owner disclosures on their shareholding structures and business operations, and if need be, take appropriate steps to mitigate exposure and begin gathering the requisite information in anticipation of fulfilling the filing requirements in the near future.
-Notably, the failure to keep a record of beneficial owners or to disclose to the Registrar the beneficial owners or changes in beneficial ownership is an offence and could result in the Company being liable to a fine not less than TZS 5,000,000 (approximately USD 2,155) and not more than TZS 10,000,000 (approximately USD 4,311).
+Notably, the failure to keep a record of beneficial owners or to disclose to the Registrar the beneficial owners or changes in beneficial ownership is an offence and could result in the Company being liable to a fine not less than TZS 5 million (approximately USD 2,155) and not more than TZS 10 million (approximately USD 4,311).

 2. Capital Gains Tax Triggers and Compliance Measures